 What could have caused some confusion to my reader is the fact that a Goal Tree is a benchmark against which to measure the gaps in current reality.

 When doing this I use a 3-color code to indicate each Necessary Conditions status.
-I assess the current condition of the system with the Goal Tree as benchmark.
+I ask the subject matter experts and stakeholders to assess the current condition of the system with the Goal Tree as benchmark.
 The first autumnal-colored tree should be kept as is as a snapshot of the situation at the beginning.
 Distinct trees are used later to monitor the progress of ‘greening’ the tree, i.e. closing the gaps to achieve the Goal.

 I hope this helps to understand the differences between a Goal Tree and a Current Reality Tree.